 Easter Sunday is the celebration of Jesus resurrection from the dead, considered the most important day of the year for Christians.
 Easter is the greatest celebration!

 Holy Week is the week Christians remember Jesus death on the cross to pay the price for the sins of all the people of the world, as well as a remembrance of the events leading up to that day.

-Let’s take a look at what Holy Week is, and why you should honor Holy Week before Easter.
+Let’s take a look at what Holy Week is, and why you should honor Holy Week before you celebrate Easter.

 What is Holy Week?

 When people use the term “Holy Week” (sometimes called “passion week”) they can be referring to 2 different things.

 “Holy Week” is sometimes referred to as the Biblical account of the activities Jesus did in the city of Jerusalem during the week before his death on the cross.
 A lot is recorded about Jesus last week on earth.
 Jesus came into the city of Jerusalem in order to celebrate Passover.
 (Jesus was Jewish, so he celebrated Passover.)

 What did Jesus do during Holy Week?
 Jesus taught, disputed with the Pharisees, prayed in the garden, was betrayed by Judas, and finally was arrested, tried, beaten, and killed outside the city walls of Jerusalem.

 “Holy Week” is also used to refer to our modern day remembrance of those events.